CONTRIBUTE TO PAPER CHAINED

 Our next issue, Issue 7, will be released in September 2022.

 We welcome contributions from prisoners, ex-prisoners and family members of prisoners.
 Writings by people supportive of prison reform will also be considered.
 Please indicate which category you fall into when submitting to us.
 You can find our contact details here.

 Contributions can be writings in any style, including but not limited to poetry, short stories and personal narratives.
 We also welcome artwork such as drawings.
 We ask that text does not exceed 1,500 words per contribution.
+Contributions may be anonymous.

 Handwritten contributions will be typed unless the author requests to have a scan of the original text presented in the journal.
 Contributions will be edited in regards to spelling and grammar unless the author specifies NO EDITS on their entry.
 We will then type the piece exactly as presented to us.
 Please advise us if you would like submitted art returned to you.